Is WiFi Enough? Why Senior Living Residents Need Dedicated Internet Service

 On their own, each of these technology services can strain your bandwidth, especially when you account for dozens, or even hundreds, of residents using them simultaneously.
 Altogether, they pose a significant risk of stressing your WiFi, if not completely overwhelming it.

 Additional Bandwidth Is not Just a Resident Perk, It’s a Prerequisite

 As staff continues to manage the various risks associated with COVID and the flu, fast, private internet access will become a basic requirement for operational efficiency.
 There are two options senior living communities can consider:

 - Stronger WiFi connectivity across the entire community

-- Wired Internet connections to each resident’s room
+- Wired high speed Internet connections to each resident’s room

 Providing the first option is no simple feat, and it might not work long-term.
 The speed and reliability of WiFi is dependent on the number of users accessing the service at the same time as well as the amount of bandwidth they are using.
 As more users and devices get added to the network (even an upgraded one), there will be an inevitable throttle on connections.

 Option two is the simpler, more effective path.
-By adding a dedicated connection to each resident’s room, you can ensure that every person has the access and high-speed connectivity they need to go about their daily life.
+By adding a dedicated high speed internet connection to each resident’s room, you can ensure that every person has the internet access and high-speed connectivity they need to go about their daily life.

 Signs Your WiFi Capability is Lacking

 So, how do you know when WiFi isn’t meeting your community’s needs?
 Ask if your residents are experiencing any of the following issues: